bernhardAxonIvy/doc/source/engine-guide/configuration/notification/microsoft-teams.rst

 -----------------------------

 This channel provides notifications via Microsoft Teams.
-If this channel is active in a security system with Microsoft Entra ID. the messages are sent using the user's External ID, which is linked via :ref:`Microsoft Entra ID <microsoft-entra-id>`.
-If the External ID is not set (e.g. for local users) or if the Microsoft Entra ID is not configured, the user's email address is used.

 If you enable this channel, you also need to:

-- :ref:`Create a technical user in the Microsoft Entra ID which serves as the sender of notifications<microsoft-teams-notifications-technical-user>`.
+- Create a technical :ref:`user in the Microsoft Entra ID<microsoft-teams-notifications-technical-user>` which serves as the sender of _microsoft-teams-notifications-application.
-- :ref:`Create an application in the Microsoft Entra ID where the technical user can log in and send messages through<microsoft-teams-notifications-application>`.
+- Create an :ref:`application in the Microsoft Entra ID<microsoft-teams-notifications-application>` where the technical user can log in and send messages through.
-- :ref:`Users who shall be notified need to be synced with Microsoft Entra ID <microsoft-entra-id>`.
+- Users who shall be notified need to be synced with :ref:`Microsoft Entra ID <microsoft-entra-id>` or have a valid email address configured.

+**Receipient Identification**

+Messages are sent using the user's External ID, which is linked via :ref:`Microsoft Entra ID <microsoft-entra-id>`, given this channel is active in a security system with Microsoft Entra ID.
+In contrast, the user's email address is used, if the External ID is not set (e.g. for local users) or if the Microsoft Entra ID is not configured.

 **Template**